Sunday, May 15, 2011

 One puny lime lifesaver?
 That seemed pretty strange, a little quirky.
 We begged and begged him to tell us more stories about the War, but he would just never go there.
 They probably wouldn't have been very fun to hear or to end up dreaming about.
 Fathers know best, after all.

+He didn't bring past burdens into our young lives at home.
 Daddy had a way of turning everything into fun and games.
 A little trick he used for himself even at work.
 Not such a bad approach to life maybe....

 Staying up late at night can be pretty cool.
 Guess we weren't too cool.
 But I wouldn't trade my early bedtimes from long ago, because I had a Dad with a twinkle in his eye and love in his heart.
 It doesn't get any better than that.
 Really.

 This good man was not only a gentleman, he was a truly gentle man.
 Kind, soft spoken.
 Low key.
 No drama.
 Never a bad word left his lips.
-Full of corny jokes.
+Full of corny Dad jokes.
 Always, always smiling.

 He never let on that he might have wanted even one son to toss a ball with, seemed delighted with four daughters.
 Still, he was always an athlete at heart, playing in an amateur baseball league for a while.
 He took sports to heart.
 In fact his dream of all dreams was to be a sportscaster.